Ai Accountant

 8. Auto Manual Voucher Numbering (Antraweb)

-Note: TallyPrime also has native automation features (Excel import, voucher authorization settings, connected banking), but the list above is strictly third-party “add-on” style tools.
+Note: TallyPrime also has native automation features (Excel import, voucher authorization settings, connected banking), but the list above is strictly third-party "add-on" style tools.
+For a full overview of TallyPrime's capabilities, refer to the official TallyPrime product page.

 3. GST & Reconciliation-Focused Tools

 Many CAs pair Tally with specialised tools focused on GST compliance or reconciliation.
+With the GST Council regularly updating rules and thresholds, having a dedicated reconciliation layer has become almost essential for compliance heavy practices.

 Tools often paired with Tally